Syed-Niaz/Bellabeat-Capstone-Project/README.md

 avg_data
 ```

-**User Type - Avg Steps daily Visualization**
+**User Type - 'Avg Steps Daily' Visualization**

-Finding the average number of steps walked daily by each user and then plot that into a chart.
+Finding the average number of steps walked daily by each user and then plot that into a horizontal bar chart.

 ```
 #changing 'id' to string type for plotting bar chart

 avg_data['id']= avg_data['id'].astype('str')
 ```

 ```
 #adjust figure size, label font size, and axis font size